-Type of fund Canadian Fixed Income Date the fund was started May 14, 2018 Date operations commenced O Series - May 14, 2018 Type of securities this fund offers O Series mutual fund trust units Eligibility for registered plans The units are expected to be qualified investments for registered plans.
+Type of fund Canadian Fixed Income Date the fund was started May 14, 2018 Date operations commenced O Series - May 22, 2018 Type of securities this fund offers O Series mutual fund trust units Eligibility for registered plans The units are qualified investments for registered plans.
+Portfolio manager National Bank Trust Inc.

-The NBI Canadian Bond Index Fund's investment objective is to generate income and long-term capital growth by replicating the performance of the Morningstar® Canada Liquid Bond Index, an index of Canadian government and corporate bonds.
+The NBI Canadian Bond Index Fund's investment objective is to generate income and long-term capital growth by replicating the performance of the Morningstar[®] Canada Liquid Bond Index^{}, an index of Canadian government and corporate bonds.
 To do this, the fund invests directly, or indirectly through investments in securities of other mutual funds or through the use of derivatives, in a portfolio composed mainly of Canadian bonds.